Moritz72/ToMaChess/README.md

 Players can be manually added.
 Additionally, one can use the FIDE Standard rating list as well as the German national rating list after creating them by clicking the corresponding buttons in the settings.

 ## Teams
 Teams are ordered sets of players.
-One can add players to a team, remove players from a team an change the lineup.
+One can add players to a team, remove players from a team and change the lineup.

 ### Team Tournaments
-Team tournaments work like regular tournaments, except for some restrictions and changes e.g. for tiebreaks or Armageddon.
+Team tournaments work much like regular tournaments, except for some restrictions and changes e.g. for tiebreaks or Armageddon.

 There is an additional parameter *Boards* which specifies on how many boards the matches are played and there are two tiebreak criteria exclusive to team tournaments: *Board Points* and *Berliner Wertung*.